Contributed by Jenny Belanger of JennyB Designs

 1. Simple Navigation Menu

-The first thing you need is a menu at the top of the page where visitors can easily locate it.
+The first thing you need is a menu at the top of the page where visitors can easily see it.
 Try to keep it to five options or less.
 Decision fatigue is real.
 If you give visitors too many options in the navigation, they’re less likely to choose any of them.
 Help them to quickly find the information they’ree looking for.
 If you have more pages, consider using dropdown menus or adding important pages to your footer.

 Your pages should include: